CodyDeLaTorre/reading-notes/201/class4.md

 ## HTML Links

-1. To creat a link in html we wrap the text in an a tag.
+1. To create a link in html we wrap the text in an a tag.

 2. The href attribute contains the actual link